Superfoods sound sexy, right?

 When you see bold claims being made without any scientific evidence backing them your B.S. radar should immediately go up.

-Of course this is not to say that a particular food isn’t healthy just because there haven’t been any studies performed on its consumption.
-But when a specific claim is being made (e.g., yams boost your odds of having twins), then it’s time be skeptical until proven otherwise.
+Of course, this is not to say that a particular food isn’t healthy just because there haven’t been any studies performed on its consumption.
+But when a specific claim is being made (e.g., yams boost your odds of having twins), then it’s time to be skeptical until proven otherwise.

 Animal studies for support…

 There’s an important caveat when it comes to scientific evidence backing a superfood – be suspicious of claims being made from animal studies.

 Sometimes the findings from animal studies go on to be true for humans, but more often than not things don’t pan out the same.

 Moral of the story – any old form of evidence is not necessarily good evidence.

 There are so many reasons why celebrity endorsements could lead you to eat all the wrong foods.